codeface-io/SwiftObserver/README.md

 ```

 `whenFulfilled` provides the resulting value immediately if the promise is already fulfilled,
 otherwise it starts an anonymous observation of the promise and provides the value later. `fulfill(value)` is equivalent to any observable's function `send(message)`.
-Promises stop their observations after the first time they send a message or get fulfilled.
+Promises stop being observed after the first time they send a message or get fulfilled.

 # Variables